 - Emmenagogue.
 They produce an increased blood flow towards the genitalia; thus, these berries are recommended to treat painful or scant menstruation.

-With their diuretic stimulating properties, Juniper berries are an excellent remedy in the following cases: lower back pain, gravel, catarrh of the bladder, and urine retention.
-It can also treat uric acid buildup and bladder discharges.
-Take one to three drops of juniper oil with honey two times a day.
-The primary intake method is by eating berries or making tea from them.
+With their diuretic-stimulating properties, Juniper berries are an excellent remedy for lower back pain, gravel, bladder catarrh, and urine retention.
+They can also treat uric acid buildup and bladder discharges.
+Take one to three drops of juniper oil with honey twice daily.
+The primary intake method is eating berries or making tea from them.
 The berries can eliminate excess water from the body.

 The tea can be used as a good douche for vaginal infections.
 It can aid in treating prostate disorders, asthma, and fluid retention.
 The herb can also treat nephritis, lumbago, hay fever, bed-wetting, arthritis, allergies, bladder diseases, cystitis, and diabetes.

 Juniper berries are also helpful in treating gouty and rheumatic pains, gonorrhea, leukorrhea, gastrointestinal infections, and cramps.
 It is also a fantastic digestive tonic.
 It can also manage blood sugar levels and lessen the production of stomach acid (hydrochloric acid).
-The berries, as a spice, enhance flavor, counteract flatulence, and stimulate the appetite.
+As a spice, the berries enhance flavor, counteract flatulence, and stimulate the appetite.

 How to use Juniper